magronp/bsrnn/README.md

 ## Validation results

 Here we display the results on the validation set (global SDR) for different variants (all on the vocals track).

+### Loss and model size

 First, we display below the results in terms of loss domain, and architecture (hidden dimension and number of BS blocks).

 | loss    |   feature_dim  |  num_repeat    |  SDR    |
 |---------|----------------|----------------|---------|